openenergysolutions/openfmb.docs/docs/adapter/config.md

 `8ad421eb-b0ad-457b-8813-41ab5e47bc1e`, with the exact same mappings and configurations.

 For configurations with multiple profiles, indexing is used to specify which profile.
-For example, if a the `dnp3-master.yml` has a second profile that is templated, then it can be accessed like this:
+For example, if the dnp3-master.yml has a second profile that is templated, it can be accessed as follows:

 ```yaml
 # ...